English (MA)

 Program Requirements

 The Master of Arts in English requires 30 credit hours of academic work at the graduate level.
 In addition to fulfilling the core requirements, students may take additional work in literary studies, creative writing, or rhetoric and composition.
 Students may take no more than three 500-level graduate courses.
 Creative writing courses (including up to six (6) credit hours of thesis guidance) may total no more than 15 credit hours.
 Students may count one elective outside the Department of English toward their degree upon approval by the director of graduate studies.
-Student must also demonstrate proficiency in one language other than English.
 Detailed requirement information can be found in the English Department Graduate Program Guidelines.

 • Thesis Option = 24 credit hours of coursework + six (6) credit hours of thesis guidance